 Sub Goal 4: Expanding research to other geographies [Due 28th October]

 All data needs to be collected on several sub-state level geographies, including counties, sub counties, cities and Census tracts.
-The data collected up to this point has only been at a county level, and we plan to soon expand it to other geographies.
+The data collected up to this point have only been at a county level, and we plan to soon expand it to other geographies.

 Goal 3: Determine whether certain demographic characteristics are associated with differences between Census counts and estimates [Due 4th November]